 Too much of a good thing is no longer desirable, and women who have overly large breasts often suffer from physical and emotional discomfort as well as other concerns that limit their well-being.
-Breast Reduction surgery is designed to reduce the size of the breasts to a more manageable level while maintaining a beautiful, feminine outcome.
+Unlike breast augmentation, Breast Reduction surgery is designed to reduce the size of the breasts to a more manageable level while maintaining a beautiful, feminine outcome.
 As an extensively trained plastic surgeon, Dr. Moises Salama is experienced in the most advanced cosmetic techniques, and he can help you address this common concern with skill and compassion.

 What can a Breast Reduction achieve?